-SERVING AUTO ACCIDENT VICTIMS IN HAWKINSVILLE, DUBLIN AND MACON, GEORGIA
+SERVING AUTO ACCIDENT VICTIMS IN MACON HAWKINSVILLE AND DUBLIN, GEORGIA

 Most car accidents are not truly “accidents.”
 They occur because someone was acting carelessly.
 The other driver was speeding, texting, or not watching the road signs carefully.
 When someone else is responsible for a serious car accident, a victim may spend months or years recovering.
 Some people may never recover.